 Have you ever wondered why babies scratch themselves so much?
 It’s because they can’t really control what their arms and legs do until they’re about six weeks old.
 Intentional movement comes even later, at around 4-6 months.

 Newborns’ nails are soft enough that they don’t need trimming often – they’re usually worn down by your baby’s clothing.
-As your baby gets old enough to interact with his environment, his daily activities will also help wear down his nails.
+As your baby gets old enough to interact with his environment, his daily activities will also help to wear down his nails.

 How to cut your baby’s nails

 Try to do this task when your newborn is asleep, very calm or drowsy.
 For older children, you can use a high chair or car seat where you can strap your child in.

-- Use special baby nail clippers or an emery board.
+- Use special baby nail clippers, baby nail scissors or an emery board.

-- Work with someone else if it helps – one holding your baby as the other trims the nails.
+- Work with someone else if it helps – one holds your baby as the other trims the nails.

 - Trim toenails straight across to prevent ingrown nails.

 - Involve your baby in the activity – making a game of it keeps things moving.

-- Praising your baby for helping you finish can help you both feel good about getting the job done.
+- Praise your baby for helping you finish – this can help you both feel good about getting the job done.

-You can cover your young baby’s hands with a pair of soft, cotton mittens.
+You can cover your young baby’s hands with a pair of soft cotton mittens or socks.
 This will stop her scratching herself or irritating her skin if it’s dry.
 But make sure she has some mitten-free time so that she can explore with her hands.

-It’s not uncommon for young babies to get a small infection (‘paronychia’) around a fingernail or toenail.
+It’s quite common for young babies to get a small infection (called paronychia) around a fingernail or toenail.
 This often clears up without needing treatment.
 But you might need to put a small amount of antiseptic cream or liquid on the nail.